 Each newly certified or newly hired ALS provider will apply to the base station and will be approved by the Pre-Hospital Medical Director and Pre-hospital Manager before he/she may function in the field.
 New ALS providers will be assigned a mentor within their pre-hospital agency.
 The mentor will monitor their calls, for patient care treatment, documentation and adherence to protocols.
-ALS providers that are full time will be evaluated by the assigned mentor for a period of 3 months.
-ALS providers that are reserve, part time, or work for an agency with limited call volume will be evaluated by the assigned mentor for a period of 6 months.
+ALS providers that are full time will be evaluated by the assigned mentor for a period of 30 shifts.
 Documentation on providers care will be provided to the Pre-Hospital Care Department monthly.
 At the end of the evaluated probationary period the Pre-Hospital Medical Director will approve/deny completion of their probation period.
+Providers that are unable to complete 30 shifts in a 12 month period will be required to attend an annual orientation with the pre-hospital office to keep current with changes in policies and procedures.